-Co-Founder, Executive Director of Programs & Services, President of the Board
+Co-Founder, Executive Director of Programs & Services, CTVI

-Alison holds an undergraduate degree in Psychology, master’s degree in Education Policy and is currently a candidate for a second master’s degree in Education with certification as a Teacher of the Visually Impaired (TVI).
+Alison holds an undergraduate degree in Psychology, master’s degree in Education Policy and a second master’s degree in Education as a Teacher of the Visually Impaired (TVI).
 Alison has worked in the consulting, marketing, program management, and event planning fields.
 She has a young son who is completely blind and who serves as her inspiration for ensuring the best outcomes for other children and families like her own through the formation of BEST.

 Stacy holds a liberal arts degree from Vanderbilt University, a Master of Accountancy degree from Belmont’s Jack C. Massey Graduate School of Business and certification and experience in non-profit accounting.
 She has held positions as an NIH post-award grant accountant and as a restricted funds accountant handling sensitive donor information and reports.
 Stacy has a young son with a visual-impairment and is passionate about bringing much needed services and support to families across Tennessee.